thegallagher/boilerplate/README.md

 # jQuery Boilerplate (modified)

 This version has been modifed to suite my own preferences.
+Note the coffee script version has not been changed.

 ### A boilerplate for jump-starting jQuery plugins development.